-• Internal communications guidance and criteria used for decision making, ie process systems and key personnel
+• Internal communications guidance and criteria used for decision-making, ie process systems and key personnel

-Make readily available internal instructions, manuals and guidelines for dealing with your business, where access to this information would assist public understanding of the way you made decisions.
+Make readily available internal instructions, manuals and guidelines for dealing with the business of the authority where access to this information would assist public understanding of the way decisions are made.
 This does not include disclosing information that might damage your operation.